KiarieJeff/dsc-phase-2-project/README.md

 price = 6,006,000 + 2934.7sqm_above + 2799.72sqm_basement + 55,510floors + 49,230bathrooms- 3154.97yr_built + 28.64yr_renovated

-The above results translates to:
+The above model translates to:

 The intercept term is 6,006,000.
 This represents the estimated price when all the independent variables are zero.